Industry in Argentina: Import substitution 1930–1975

-There was expansion of light industry starting in the 1930s and accelerating under Peron, including Argentina's brief emergence as an exporter of manufactured goods during World War II.
-Heavy industry arrived in the 1960s and by 1970, Argentina had a modern industrial base that produced steel, petrochemicals, and motor vehicles.
+Light industry expanded, beginning in the 1930s and accelerating under Juan Perón, including Argentina's brief emergence as an exporter of manufactured goods during World War II.
+Heavy industry expanded in the 1960s and by 1970, Argentina had a modern industrial base that produced steel, petrochemicals, and motor vehicles.
 However, Argentine industry relied heavily on protection from imports.
 An emphasis on non-traditional exports was successful but costly.

 Industrialization deepened with the onset of the Great Depression and accelerated during World War II due to shortages of imported goods.
 The most dynamic industries were consumer goods, household electric appliances, and simple machinery and metal products.
 The Argentine government promoted industries through import restrictions and low-cost credit (often with negative real interest rates) through the Banco Industrial.
-However, growth constraints emerged by the 1950s as recurring balance of payments crises created shortages of imported equipment and inputs, while entrepreneurs faced technological obsolescence and struggled to expand into more complex and higher-value products.
+However, constraints on growth emerged by the 1950s, as recurring balance of payments crises created shortages of imported equipment and inputs, while entrepreneurs faced technological obsolescence and struggled to expand into more complex and higher-value products.

 Argentine manufacturers expanded production during wartime shortages.
 Exports of manufactured goods increased from US$10 million in 1938 (2% of total exports) to US$131 million in 1946 (11% of total exports).
 However, this expansion was reversed due to the reconstruction of Western European industry and the shift back to civilian production in the United States.
 By 1949, manufactured exports had fallen to only US$21 million, comprising 2% of total exports—the same level as before the war.

 Under President Frondizi's developmentalism model, foreign capital and technology were welcomed to build capital-intensive heavy industry.
 The dynamic sectors during this period were motor vehicles, steel, and petrochemicals.
 By the early 1970s, Argentina possessed a diversified industrial base.
 However, these industries were inefficient due to a lack of scale, extensive vertical integration, and excessive product differentiation.
 Argentine manufacturing was also characterized by underdeveloped capital goods industries and limited production of intermediate goods such as steel, aluminum, and paper.

 With a saturated domestic market and the need to generate foreign currency, successive Argentine governments starting in the mid-1960s promoted industrial exports through financial incentives and managed trade agreements.
 Exports of manufactured goods increased from US$250 million in 1970 (14% of total exports) to US$1.9 billion in 1980 (23% of total exports).